-The SunATM 5.0 software does not support sun4m systems containing hyperSPARC[TM] modules.
-If you have a SPARCstation 10, 10SX, or 20 system with hyperSPARC modules, or if you have updated your system to use hyperSPARC modules, you will not be able to use this SunATM release.
+The SunATM 5.1 software does not support older sun4m systems containing hyperSPARC[TM] modules.
+If you have a SPARCstation 10, 10SX, or 20 system with hyperSPARC modules, you will not be able to use this SunATM release.

 To see if your machine contains hyperSPARC modules, type the following command: